Tree Magic: Magical Properties of Trees, Celtic Ogham, and More

 Many of the magical properties of trees are the same, including: healing, love, and protection.
 This is because trees have been used for thousands of years as food and medicine, as well as for shade and shelter.

-NOTE: Do your research on each tree before handling as some can be toxic.
+NOTE: Do your research on each tree before handling as some may be toxic.

 Making Your Own Tree Magic